stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 expression inside `unsafePerformIO` is to be run and after that its result should be shared for all future use.
 Well, it will be shared all right, since the value is named and top-level, but one thing may impede our
-success: GHC may just inline it, causing re-creation that we wanted to avoid in the first place.
+success: GHC can just inline it, causing re-creation and problems with connection sharing that we wanted to avoid in the first place.
 To fix this we add the `NOINLINE` pragma, not stressing about consequences of unsafe attitude of `globalManager` anymore.

 Another use-case for `NOINLINE` is more obvious.
 Remember that GHC won't optimize body of an inlineable function?
 If you don't care if some function